-What Is Crohn’s Disease?
+What is Crohn’s Disease?

-How is Crohn’s Disease Treated?
+How is Crohn’s Disease Diagnosed and Treated?